Ruelle transfer operators for contact Anosov flows and decay of correlations: Introduction and Results

+Here is the plan of the paper.
+The main results are stated in Sect.
+1.2.
+Sects.
+2 and 3 contain some basic definitions and facts from hyperbolic dynamics and Pesin's theory of Lyapunov exponents, respectively.
+The starting point in the central part of the paper is the assumption that there exists a Pesin set $P_0$ with exponentially small tails (see the definition in Sect.
+1.2).
 In Sect.
-4 we construct a compact subset $P$ of the union of all rectangles $R_i$ in the Markov partition consisting of Lyapunov regular points and state some properties concerning diameters of cylinders intersecting the set $P$.
-Several refinements of $P$ are made later in Sect.
-4 and Sect.
-5 (these are called $P_1$, $P_2$, etc.).
-It turns out that choosing $P$ appropriately, cylinders intersecting $P$ have similar properties to these established in \cite{kn:St4} under some pinching conditions.
-These properties (Lemma 4.4) are proved in Sect.
+4 we state some properties concerning diameters of cylinders intersecting the set $P_0$.
+It turns out that cylinders intersecting a Pesin set $P_0$ have similar properties to these established in \cite{St4} under some pinching conditions.
+These properties (Lemma 4.1) are proved in Sect.
 9. In Sect.
-4 we also state the Main Lemmas 4.2 and 4.3.
-We prove them in Sect.
-8 using Liverani's Lemma 4.1.
+4 we also state the Main Lemma 4.4 which is a rather strong non-integrability property of the contact Anosov flows we consider.
+We prove it in Sect.
+8 using Liverani's Lemma (Lemma 4.2).
 Sects.
-5-7, which should be regarded as the central part of this article, are devoted to the proofs of Theorem 1.1 and Corollary 1.2.
+5-7, which should be regarded as the central part of this article, are devoted to the proofs of Theorem 1.3 and Corollary 1.4.
+We believe that the scope of applicability of the arguments developed in Sects.
+5-7 is significantly wider than what is actually stated as results in this paper.